breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 <!-- Why nodemon -->
 <!-- screenshot of package.json file -->

-## Setting Up Your Express Application
+## 2.Setting Up Your Express Application

 ### Why do you need this?